Cryptaine (CRY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Cryptaine Historical Price

-According to the latest data gathered on Cryptaine live price page, the current price of Cryptaine is 0.18767USD.
-The circulating supply of Cryptaine(CRY) is 2.89M CRY , giving it a market capitalization of $542.28K.
+According to the latest data gathered on Cryptaine live price page, the current price of Cryptaine is 0.188793USD.
+The circulating supply of Cryptaine(CRY) is 2.89M CRY , giving it a market capitalization of $545.57K.

 - 30 Days0.00%$ --$ 0.238604$ 0.176889